-It is important to take into consideration that shoppers anticipate the next thing that is going to happen after clicking on a specific command.
+It is important to consider that shoppers anticipate the next thing that will happen after clicking on a specific command.

 CTAs should include action-oriented words, and they should be a good representative of the actions that visitors are taking.
 Certain action-oriented words can help maximize conversions.

 Have a Wide Variety of Payment Options

 Offering a wide array of payment options is known to increase conversions.
 Alternative payment methods, also known as APMs, are expected to comprise nearly 55 percent of global eCommerce payments during 2019.

 Nowadays, there are more than 200 alternative payment methods.
 These include bank transfers, digital wallets, e-invoices, digital currencies, etc.

 Although credit cards are still widely used, they are becoming increasingly dematerialized.

 Shoppers typically prefer only one to two payment methods, and that’s why shopper recognition plays an important role too.

 Getting higher conversion rates from an eCommerce checkout form is something that each brand can have control over.
 All it takes is a little effort.